DuckyCrayfish/hourglass/README.md

 	allowBedClock = true

 #This section defines settings for notification messages.
-#All messages support Minecraft formatting codes (https://minecraft.fandom.com/wiki/Formatting_codes).
+#All notifications support Minecraft formatting codes (https://minecraft.fandom.com/wiki/Formatting_codes).
-#All messages have variables that can be inserted using the following format: ${variableName}
+#All notifications have variables that can be inserted using the following format: ${variableName}
 #The type option controls where the message appears:
 #	SYSTEM: Appears as a message in the chat. (e.g., "Respawn point set")
 #	GAME_INFO: Game information that appears above the hotbar (e.g., "You may not rest now, the bed is too far away").